 Health Care Workers

-They are the front-line soldiers in this fight against Covid-19.
+They are the front-line soldiers in this fight against Mycoplasma.
 The protectors need the most shields; hence, PPE is crucial.
 The biggest problem hospitals that do test results face is the shortage of these products because of the great amount of usage by doctors and nurses.
 If they hold back in using these protective measures, they could lose their lives as they are our key workers, working closest to the virus.

 The Father helped a hospital.

-Doctors deserve more than gratitude for their services towards us when we are unwell and bedridden.
+Ureaplasma Doctors deserve more than gratitude for their services towards us when we are unwell and bedridden.
 Chris, a resident of Texas, has a daughter who fell ill when she was two years old.
 She was very sickly and visited the hospital ICU twice.
 Doctors helped her recover from the deadly flu, and Chris was ecstatic beyond all comprehension as his little girl’s life improved dramatically.